Applying an integrated acceptance model and using technology to accept virtual library (A case study of Kerman University of Medical Sciences)

 Abstract

-Results: The results of the research based on structural equation modeling showed that the expectation of performance and the presence of facilitating conditions had a positive and significant effect on faculty members' intention to use the virtual library (P-value 0.05).
-Also, faculty members' intention to use and their performance expectations have had a positive and significant effect on their actual behavior of using the virtual library (P-value 0.05).
-However, the results showed that the expectation of effort and social conditions could not have a significant effect on faculty members' intention and behavior to use the virtual library (P-value>0.05).
+Results: The results of the structural equation modeling indicated that performance expectancy and facilitating conditions had a positive and significant effect on faculty members’ intention to use the virtual library (p < 0.05).
+In addition, behavioral intention to use and performance expectancy had a positive and significant effect on the actual use of the virtual library (p < 0.05).
+However, effort expectancy and social influence did not have a significant effect on faculty members’ intention to use or their actual use of the virtual library (p > 0.05).

 Keywords